jaspector

 Monday through Thursday, 8:00 AM to 4:00 PM

-Do I need a building permit in Town of Wiscasset, ME?
+01 Do I need a building permit in Wiscasset, ME?

 Most projects require a building permit.
 No project shall begin until the CEO issues a permit.
 Required for new construction, additions, structural alterations, demolition, pools, and signs.
 Internal plumbing permits are separate.
 Shoreland Zoning permits required for work within the shoreland zone.

-How do I apply for a building permit in Town of Wiscasset, ME?
+02 How do I apply for a building permit in Wiscasset, ME?

-What work is exempt from building permits in Town of Wiscasset, ME?
+03 What work is exempt from building permits in Wiscasset, ME?

+Not all construction work requires a permit in Wiscasset, ME.
 The following work is generally exempt: Repairs and maintenance not involving structural change; Replacement of rotten or weak wood, doors, or windows (direct replacement, no structural work); Replacement of siding, fire-resistant roofing, gutters, storm windows, or blinds; Painting, decorating, and finish work.
 Note: Even if a building permit is not required, work in the Historic District requires CEO notification and compatibility review.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Wiscasset, ME?
+04 How do I schedule a building inspection in Wiscasset, ME?